 Want to connect your smartphone to your Wi-Fi network but forgot your Wi-Fi network password?
-Want to view the password of Wi-Fi network to which your Windows 10 PC is currently connected to so that you can connect other devices as well?
+Want to view the password of the Wi-Fi network to which your Windows 10 PC is currently connected so that you can connect other devices as well?
 In this guide, we will see how to find the saved Wi-Fi password in Windows 10.

 There are basically two ways out there to find out the saved Wi-Fi password in Windows 10.
-The first method is to use the Network and Sharing Center, and we use Command Prompt in the second method.
+The first method is to use the Network and Sharing Center, and we use the Command Prompt in the second method.

 Complete the given below directions to view the Wi-Fi password in Windows 10.